ZacBlanco/hwx-tutorials/2-3/tutorials/securing-hadoop-infrastructure-with-apache-knox/securing-hadoop-infrastructure-with-apache-knox.md

 The [Apache Knox Gateway](http://hortonworks.com/hadoop/knox) is a system that provides a single point of authentication and access for Apache™ Hadoop® services.
 It provides the following features:

 *   Single REST API Access Point
-*   Centralized authentication, authorization and audit for Hadoop REST/HTTP services
+*   Centralized authentication, authorization and auditing for Hadoop REST/HTTP services
 *   LDAP/AD Authentication, Service Authorization and Audit
 *   Eliminates SSH edge node risks
 *   Hides Network Topology